 Come live and work in Australia!

-Fysio to Physio helps Dutch physiotherapists to relocate to Australia temporarily or permanently and helps them go through the process of working as a physiotherapist in Australia.
+Fysio to Physio helps international physiotherapists to relocate to Australia permanently or temporarily and helps them go through the process of registering as a physiotherapist in Australia.

 Our mission

-We are Leander Pronk and Gabrielle Laarhoven, and in 2018 we emigrated to Australia.
+We are Leander Pronk and Gabrielle Laarhoven, and in 2018 we immigrated to Australia.
 We want to use our knowledge and experience to help other physiotherapists take the same step.

 - High workload: